Annoraaq/grid-engine/examples/char-layers-flying-chars-shadows.markdown

 # Character Layers - Flying Chars with Shadows

 **Press the arrow keys to move.** This demonstrates the usage of [character layers](../features/character-layers) to create flying characters with separated shadows.
-The shadows are represented as 'characters' in GridEngine, are non-colliding and live on the same character layer as the player.
+The shadows are represented as _characters_ in GridEngine, are non-colliding and live on the same character layer as the player.

 <div id="game"></div>